-Victor J. Dzau Distinguished Lecture in Cardiovascular Medicine
+Victor J. Dzau, MD, Distinguished Lecture in Cardiovascular Medicine

 The annual Victor J. Dzau Distinguished Lecture in Cardiovascular Medicine series honors the extensive contributions of Dr. Victor Dzau to the field of cardiovascular medicine.
 To nominate an individual with exceptional contributions to cardiovascular medicine for this distinguished award, please complete the form above.